stouffer/EvoGeoModules/manuscript/manuscript.md

 they carry forward to extant taxa [@vale10; @desd03; @dini08].
-In a way, the true measure of phylogenetic signal of interactions should depend not only on how they are conserved within the tree of the species establishing them (*e.g.* parasites, pollinators), but also how these interactions distribute in the tree of the species receiving them (*e.g.* hosts, plants).
-Consequently, many of the systems that have been described as exhibiting matching phylogenetic structure ultimately deviate from this last constraint, for a variety of factors that may stem from how other species evolved and established, lost, or conserved interactions throughout their joint evolutionary history.
+In a way, the true measure of phylogenetic signal of interactions should depend not only on how they are conserved within the tree of the species establishing them (*e.g.* parasites or pollinators), but also how these interactions at matched to the tree of the species receiving them (*e.g.* hosts or plants).
+Consequently, many of the systems that have been described as exhibiting significant phylogenetic structure of interactions ultimately deviate from this last constraint, and this can occur for a variety of factors that stem from how other species evolved and established, lost, or maintained interactions throughout their joint evolutionary history.
 Nonetheless, detecting matching phylogenies for interacting clades indicates that their shared evolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis14].

-It is important to note further that discovering matching phylogenies does not mean that coevolutionary dynamics *sensu* *e.g* @thom99 took place at any time.
-In fact, coevolution is not expected to necessarily result in matching phylogenies, nor are matching phylogenies only produced through coevolution [@poisotchapter].
-It follows that community-level measures of phylogenetic signal, while they *do* quantify how closely interactions are a product of phylogeny, do not allow to draw conclusions on coevolution.
-Nevertheless, *interaction*-level measures are useful, in that, when expressed as the contribution of interactions to the overall signal, allow to *compare* the importance of interactions across replicated communities.
+It is important to note further that discovering matching phylogenies does not mean that coevolutionary dynamics---*sensu* @thom99---took place at any time.
+In fact, coevolution is not expected to necessarily result in matching phylogenies nor are matching phylogenies only produced through coevolution [@poisotchapter].
+It follows that community-level measures of phylogenetic signal, while they *do* quantify how closely interactions are a product of phylogeny, do not allow us to draw conclusions on coevolution.
+Nevertheless, interaction-level measures are useful, in that, when expressed as the contribution of interactions to the overall signal, they allow us to *compare* the importance of interactions across replicated communities.
 Communities from the same regional pool vary because (i) the local species pool is at best a subset of the regional species pool and (ii) the local interactions are at